Man using PABLO for rehabilitationMotion rehab physiotherapist and patient

 Non-traumatic Brain Injury

-Non-traumatic Brain Injuries to the brain that do not involve a traumatic or direct physical impact to the brain.
-This may include loss or complete lack of oxygen to the brain.
+Injury to the brain that does not include trauma or direct impact to the brain.
+This may include loss of oxygen due to medical issues, drug use or accidents such drowning or poisoning.

 Anoxic Brain Injury